Total Pageviews

 As i sit on Waikiki Beach relaxing, you cannot help but notice Diamond Head

-Volcano (named after British Sailors in the 1800s who thought the calcite crystals in the lava rocks were diamonds) overlooking the island of Oahu & on the Pacific Ocean
+Volcano (named after when the British Sailors in the 1800s who thought the calcite crystals in the lava rocks were diamonds) overlooking the island of Oahu and sitting on the Pacific Ocean

 Now I've been told by the locals that the trail (1.1km /0.6 miles) to the rim is manageable for the average person, but when i said i was going to run it they rolled their eyes